Donald W. Reynolds Center, Suite 304, (501) 569-3356, (501) 569-8898 (fax), Website

 - the use of analytical skills, critical thinking skills, and technology to solve contemporary business problems;

-- an understanding of the impact of diversity and global and ethical perspectives in business; and
+- an understanding of the impact of diversity and global issues in business; and

 Students interested in the MBA program should call the Associate Dean for Graduate Business Programs at (501) 569-3356 or email firstname.lastname@example.org.

-The Concurrent MBA Programs (MBA-JD, MBA-PharmD, and MBA-MD) allow students to concurrently complete the requirements of their primary professional program (JD, PharmD or MD) and the MBA.
-Attorneys, pharmacists and medical doctors find that the business skills provided by the MBA are extremely useful in their professional practices.
-Students in these concurrent programs can count two courses from their primary program as MBA electives, and two courses from the MBA program are allowed as electives in their primary program.
+The Concurrent MBA Programs (MBA-JD and MBA-PharmD) allow students to concurrently complete the requirements of their primary professional program (JD or PharmD) and the MBA.
+Attorneys and pharmacists find that the business skills provided by the MBA are extremely useful in their professional practices.
+Students in these concurrent programs can count six hours from their primary program as MBA electives, and six to nine hours from the MBA program are allowed as electives in their primary program.
 Law students interested in the MBA-JD should contact the associate dean of the Law School.
-Pharmacy students interested in the concurrent MBA-PharmD program should contact the program coordinator at (501) 686-6498 or email firstname.lastname@example.org.
-Medical students interested in the concurrent MBA-MD program should contact the program coordinator at (501) 686-8499 or email email@example.com.
+Pharmacy students interested in the concurrent MBA-PharmD program should contact the program coordinator at (501) 686-6498 or email email@example.com.

 The Master of Science in Business Information Systems (M.S. in BIS) is designed to integrate knowledge of information technology (IT) and the functional areas of business with emphasis on strategic IT applications and the development of project management, team, and communication competencies vital for IT managers.
+In addition, the program integrates the development of business analytics skills.
 The program can be customized to meet varying career goals for those with or without previous technology or business course work.
 The goal of the program is to position graduates for advancement in the information systems field.
 Students interested in the MS in BIS program should contact the Chair of the Department of Business Information Systems at (501) 569-8854.

 The Graduate Certificate in Management (MGMT-GC) is a 12-credit program designed to develop conceptual, interpersonal, and practical problem-solving skills that apply to the management of for-profit, non-profit, and governmental organizations.
 Students in this program will learn to demonstrate the ability to apply relevant managerial models and theories/approaches in situational analysis, an understanding of the principles of human resources management, and an ability to apply the concepts underlying effective interpersonal relations and group/team leadership skills.
 Students interested in the certificate program should contact the Associate Dean for Graduate Business Programs at (501) 569-3356 or email firstname.lastname@example.org.